MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 **- applicationTypeDoesNotExist:** - the provided value for the application family was not found

 **- destinationApplicationServiceNotFound:** - a suitable destination service could not be found to put the environment.
-Occurs if missing or if tenant does not have access to the target application.
+Occurs if missing or if tenant doesn't have access rights to the target application.

 **- environmentNotFound:** - the targeted environment could not be found